opengisch/QField-docs/documentation/how-to/attributes-form.en.md

 ## Define QML Widgets

 Custom QML widgets can be useful to integrate advanced actions into forms.
 In this example we define add a button that open a third-party map and navigation app.
+This is useful to open e.g. turn-by-turn navigations on the device-native app for the user.

 ```qml
 import QtQuick 2.0